soutomas/rmlx/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+To get a list of all Monolix model files in a directory:

 ``` r
 library(rmlx)